ryankarlos/AWS-ETL-Workflows/kinesis/README.md

 ```

-## Producer
+#### Starting the Twitter Stream to Kinesis

-We can now start streaming tweets using the application code in a lambda which is
+We can now start streaming tweets using the deployed application code in the lambda.
-described in more detail in https://github.com/ryankarlos/codepipeline.
+To invoke lambda, you can either run test with the following payload  or similar
+`{ "keyword": "CNN+", "delivery": "realtime", "duration": 200 , "kinesis_stream_name":"kinesis-twitter-stream"}`

-We can invoke the function using the command below to produce tweets which can be
+from the console or via the cli.If doing via the cli, we can invoke the function using the command below to produce tweets which can be
 streamed into kinesis data stream created above and then subsequently ingested by firehose

 ```